Robert Toombs: Secession

 In the presidential campaign of 1860, Toombs supported John C. Breckinridge.
-On December 22, soon after the election of Republican Abraham Lincoln, Toombs sent a telegram to Georgia that asserted that "secession by 4 March next should be thundered forth from the ballot-box by the united voice of Georgia."
+After the election of Republican Abraham Lincoln Toombs initially urged caution "to test Republican willingness to do the South justice".
+On December 22 Toombs sent a telegram to Georgia that asserted that "secession by March 4 next should be thundered forth from the ballot-box by the united voice of Georgia."
 He delivered a farewell address in the US Senate (January 7, 1861) in which he said: "We want no negro equality, no negro citizenship; we want no negro race to degrade our own; and as one man [we] would meet you upon the border with the sword in one hand and the torch in the other."
-He returned to Georgia, and with Governor Joseph E. Brown led the fight for secession against Stephens and Herschel V. Johnson (1812–80).
+He returned to Georgia, and with Governor Joseph E. Brown led the fight for secession against Stephens and Herschel V. Johnson (1812–1880).
 His influence was a powerful factor in inducing the "old-line Whigs" to support immediate secession.

-Unlike the crises of 1850, these events galvanized Toombs and energized his ambitions for becoming the president of the new Confederate nation.
+Unlike the crises of 1850, these events galvanized Toombs and energized his ambitions of becoming the president of the new Confederate nation.

 Confederacy

-The selection of Jefferson Davis as the new nation's chief executive dashed Toombs's hopes of holding the high office of the fledgling Confederacy.
-He was rejected because of what Confederate leaders knew to be his serious drinking problem.
-Toombs had no diplomatic skills but Davis chose him as the Secretary of State.
+The selection of Jefferson Davis as chief executive dashed Toombs's hopes of holding the high office of the fledgling Confederacy.
+In Georgia, it was expected the new president would be one of the delegates from Georgia.
+Toombs had a serious drinking problem which worried fellow delegates, leading him to not be selected.
+Toombs had no diplomatic skills, but Davis chose him as the Secretary of State.
 Toombs was the only member of Davis' administration to express dissent about the Confederacy's attack on Fort Sumter.

 After reading Lincoln's letter to the governor of South Carolina, Toombs said to Davis:

-"Mr. President, at this time it is suicide, murder, and will lose us every friend at the North.
-You will wantonly strike a hornet's nest which extends from mountain to ocean, and legions now quiet will swarm out and sting us to death.
-It is unnecessary; it puts us in the wrong; it is fatal."